jncwinner/2FWL-SIRGN/README.md

 --N: This is the number of features for each node.

---dataset: Dataset name (e.g., Cora, PubMed, Reddit).
+--dataset: Dataset name (e.g., Mutag, Proteins, squirrel).

 --num_partitions: Number of graph partitions.